ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/109_loop.md

 ## loop(Assets) : string

+## loop(Algos) : string

 Enumerate assets or algos for training their parameters or rules separately.
 The **loop** function gets many pointers, such as asset or algo names, as arguments.
 In \[Test\] and \[Trade\] mode it returns the first pointer on the first call, the next pointer on the next call and so on.
 It returns **0** after the last pointer of its arguments.
 In \[Train\] mode it returns the first pointer in the first component training cycle, the next one in the next cycle and so on.
 Component training cycles end after the last pointer.
-Alternatively the single **Assets** pointer can be given for enumerating all assets.
+Alternatively the single [Assets](020_Included_Scripts.md) or [Algos](020_Included_Scripts.md) pointer can be given for enumerating asset or algo names.

 ## of(string Name1, string Name2, ... ) : string

 ## of(Assets) : string

+## of(Algos) : string

 Enumerate pointers as above, but for general purposes and without the special behavior in \[Train\] mode.